Classical Yang-Baxter equation, Lagrangian multiforms and ultralocal integrable hierarchies: Generating Lagrangian multiform and CYBE

 for integers $n \geq 2$.
 Indeed, the Lax equation in \eqref{Lax fin dim} involves $M(\lambda; \mu) = M^{(2)}(\lambda; \mu)$ which is only associated with the quadratic Hamiltonians $H(\mu) = \frac 12 \Tr(L(\mu)^2)$.
 But in the finite-dimensional setting one should equally consider the Lax equations where $M^{(n)}(\lambda; \mu)$ replaces $M^{(2)}(\lambda; \mu)$ since these describe the flows of the Lax matrix $L(\lambda)$ with respect to the higher order Hamiltonians built from $\frac 1n \Tr(L(\mu)^n)$.

-In stark contrast, the generating series \eqref{V def} is sufficient in the present infinite-dimensional context to produce the infinite number of Lax matrices $V^a_n(\lambda)$ associated with the infinite number of times $t^a_n$ in the hierarchy.
-Indeed, the key point is that $\bm Q(\bm \lambda)$ is defined in \eqref{Q def} as an adjoint orbit so that its powers $\bm Q(\bm \lambda)^{n-1}$ correspond simply to taking powers of the rational function $F(\lambda)$.
-This is different to the finite-dimensional case where $L(\lambda)$ is defined in \eqref{Lax coadjoint orbit} as a \emph{co}adjoint orbit in $R_\lambda(\g)$. \end{remark}
+In the present infinite-dimensional context, we observe that the generating series \eqref{V def} is sufficient to produce the infinite number of Lax matrices $V^a_n(\lambda)$ associated with the infinite number of times $t^a_n$ in the hierarchy that one expects from the traditional examples of the AKNS or the sine-Gordon hierarchies (see below).
+It is not clear to us what an appropriate analog of taking higher powers of $L(\lambda)$ is in terms of $\bm Q(\bm \lambda)$ and whether the resulting Lax matrices and commuting flows would be independent of those obtained already.